 7.7 Notwithstanding the foregoing, and as a condition to the lawful provision of the services, Partner hereby undertakes to comply with all applicable laws relating to the processing of End User Data, including (but not limited to), displaying all required notices to its end users, as well as obtaining end users consent for such processing, to the extent necessary.
 Partner shall defend, hold harmless and indemnify CodeFuel and its affiliates (including, without limitation, CodeFuel and its affiliates’ employees, officers, directors, subcontractors and agents) from and against any and all losses, penalties, fines, damages, liabilities, settlements, costs and expenses, including reasonable attorneys’ fees arising and/or relating from Partner breach of its undertakings with respect to End User Data .

+- REPRESENTATIONS AND WARRANTIES.
 8.1 Each party represents and warrants to the other party that: (a) it has the full corporate right, power and authority to enter into the Agreement and to perform the acts required of it under the Agreement, (b) the execution of the Agreement and the performance thereof do not violate any other agreement to which it is a party, (c) the Agreement constitutes the legal, valid and binding obligation of such party, (d) any and all activities and obligations it undertakes in connection with the Agreement shall be performed in compliance with all applicable laws, rules and regulations, including, without limitation, privacy laws, rules and regulations, and (e) each party’s technology, software, products and services are wholly owned or validly and legally licensed for use by the respective party during the Term of the Agreement.
 Notwithstanding Sub-Section 8.1(d), CodeFuel does not represent or warrant that the CodeFuel Solution is or will be in compliance with the provision(s) of the Children’s Online Privacy Protection Act of 1998 (“COPPA”), and, therefore, any of CodeFuel’s indemnification obligations set forth under Section 9.1 of the Agreement will not apply to any claim related to COPPA.

 8.2 The Partner represents and warrants that (a) it has the right and license to use and distribute the Partner Approved Marketing Chanel for integration with the CodeFuel Solution as contemplated hereunder; and (b) the Partner Materials do not and will not: (i) contain or perform Prohibited Activity or Fraudulent Activity, or be used in connection with any Prohibited Activity or Fraudulent Activity, or otherwise breach any of Partner’s obligations hereunder; (ii) infringe, misappropriate or otherwise violate the Intellectual Property Rights of any person or entity; and (iii) incorporate any Publicly Available Software, in a manner that may subject the CodeFuel Solution, in whole or in part, to the license obligations of any Publicly Available Software.
 As used herein, the term “Publicly Available Software” means a software that is available under any license that requires as a condition of use, modification and/or distribution of such software, that it or other software combined and/or distributed with it shall be: (a) disclosed or distributed in source code form; (b) licensed for the purpose of making derivative works; or (c) redistributable at no charge.